File Storage

 STORAGE = "test"

-You can declare more services than you actively use.
-The lookup is lazy: a service is instantiated only the first time someone or something writes to it.
+STORAGES names tall he available services, STORAGE names the default service.
+You can declare more services than you actively use: a service is instantiated only the first time someone or something writes to it.

 2.2 Disk Service